trencat/Trencat/CONTRIBUTING.md

 # Contributing

 It's nice to have you here!
-You can contribute in *Trencat* project in many ways.
+You can contribute in *TrenCAT* project in many ways.
 1. As a software developer, you may contribute by improving platform design, implementation and documentation.
 2. As a graphic designer, you may contribute in SCADA's graphic user interface and even in the public image of the brand.
 3. As an engineer, mathematician, scientist or just motivated user, you may contribute by implementing new algorithms in **Optimal Layout Design**, **Optimal Train Scheduling**, **Real Time Automatic Train Operation** and **Passenger Demand**.